US stocks drift near their record following an encouraging inflation update

-NEW YORK (AP) — U.S. stocks are drifting on Wednesday after a report suggested President Donald Trump's tariffs are not pushing inflation much higher, at least not yet.
+NEW YORK (AP) — U.S. stocks are drifting near their record on Wednesday after a report suggested President Donald Trump's tariffs are not pushing inflation much higher, at least not yet.

-The S&P 500 was virtually unchanged in early trading and remains just 1.7% below its all-time high set in February.
-The Dow Jones Industrial Average was down 46 points, or 0.1%, as of 9:35 a.m.
+The S&P 500 was edging up by 0.1% in morning trading and is just 1.6% below its all-time high set in February.
+The Dow Jones Industrial Average was up 73 points, or 0.2%, as of 10 a.m.
 Eastern time, and the Nasdaq composite was 0.2% higher.

 The action was a bit stronger in the bond market, where Treasury yields eased after a report showed inflation ticked up by less last month than economists expected.
 U.S. consumers had to pay prices that were 2.4% higher overall in May than a year earlier.
 That was up from April’s 2.3% inflation rate, but it wasn’t as bad as the 2.5% that Wall Street was expecting.